GrayHatter/gr.ht/content/posts/2019-07-14-informed-consent.md

 bad for the people who were contacted for comment by the news reporting agency who broke this story.
-It's not hard to imagine that they were surprised that the device was recording their conversation, especially given that they didn't even say the keyword.
-I'd bet it was even more surprising that it contained enough information for a reporter to find and contact them.
+It's not hard to imagine that they were surprised that the device was recording their conversation, especially given that they didn't even say the keyword. <!--more--> I'd bet it was even more surprising that it contained enough information for a reporter to find and contact them.
 That level of invasion of privacy is a pretty hard hit to just absorb.

 I, obviously, wasn't surprised, but even given the base technical level of most users, they shouldn't have been surprised either.
 I don't think it shouldn't be